csongorb/growingstuff/process/dialogue.md

 What a start, thanks for the faaaaaast answer!
 But also: noooooooo!
 I need to run to a conference, more time please.
-I have so many things I would like to say!
+I have so many things I would like to say.

 ## 2025-01-10 Csongor: Sorting thoughts